tanishq-sa/Tanishq-sa/README.md

 🚀 I'm a BCA student at Christ University, Lavasa
 🎮 Game Developer Intern at [Eklavya.me](https://www.eklavvya.me), working with React and game development tools
-📱 Currently exploring Unity and Game Development
+📱 Currently exploring Unity and Game development
 💡 Believe in clean code, great UI, and powerful backend logic
 🧠 Always learning and growing — from Discord bots to AI & Data Science
 🏆  Winner at multiple university tech events